How to use CV-enabled hardware with Live

 When using an external MIDI to CV converter, the instructions from our article on Using external hardware (with MIDI) will still apply.

-One important stipulation, however, is that users are currently unable to Freeze and Flatten tracks that contain Max for Live devices which utilize external audio routing (such as those found in our CV Tools pack).
+However, one important stipulation is that users are currently unable to Freeze and Flatten tracks that contain Max for Live devices that utilize external audio routing (such as those found in our CV Tools pack).
 To work around this limitation, use a pair of MIDI and Audio tracks to record the incoming signal.

 When using a DC-coupled interface, CV signals are indistinguishable from audio signals.
 As a result, the instructions from our article on Using external audio effects will still apply.
 However, take extra care not to send any CV directly to your studio monitors to avoid damaging the speakers.

 - Even the best modular systems tend to carry some amount of DC offset into the resulting audio.
-To mitigate the effects this, it helps to use an instance of Live’s Utility device with the “DC filter” switch enabled somewhere in the signal path.
+To mitigate the effects of this, it helps to place an instance of Live’s Utility device with the “DC filter” switch enabled somewhere in the signal path.

 DC-coupled interfaces tend to have a rather high noise floor, which is why most manufacturers opt for AC coupling.
 Unfortunately, this also means that they often have difficulty maintaining the accuracy of precise voltages (such as 1v/oct signals).
 That being said, less precise signals (such as LFOs and Envelopes) can often be recorded and played back with very little noticeable difference.

 As with most things modular, it is sometimes easy to get lost in a patch!
-One of the benefits of digital integration, however, are the advanced metering options given available to users.
-So, if you’re ever unsure about how something works, you may want to using a digital oscilloscope to check on various signals in your path.
+However, one of the benefits of digital integration is the advanced metering options available to users.
+If unsure how something works, you may want to use a digital oscilloscope to check on various signals in your path.
 (This one works rather well, in our experience).